deepimagej/pydeepimagej/README.md

 [![minimal Python version](https://img.shields.io/badge/Python-3-6666ff.svg)](https://www.anaconda.com/distribution/)

 Python code to export trained models and read them in Fiji & ImageJ using DeepImageJ plugin
-  - Create a configuration class in python with all the information about the trained model, needed for its correct use in Fiji & ImageJ.
+  - Creates a configuration class in python with all the information about the trained model, needed for its correct use in Fiji & ImageJ.
-  - Include the metadata of an example image.
+  - Includes the metadata of an example image.
-  - Include all expected results and needed pre / post-processing routines.
+  - Includes all expected results and needed pre / post-processing routines.
   - See [DeepImageJ webpage](https://deepimagej.github.io/deepimagej/) for more information.

 ### Installation
 **Requirements**
 - PyDeepImageJ requires Python 3 to run.
 - TensorFlow: It runs using the local installation of TensorFlow, i.e. the one corresponding to the trained model.
 However, DeepImageJ is only compatible with TensorFlow versions <= 2.2.1.

 To install PyDeepImageJ either clone this repository or use PyPi via `pip`: